amira-salama1/SQL_Projects-And-Visualizations/Big Data with SQL/Cloudera Project/README.md

 This Folder is for the projects submitted in the Specialization course by Cloudera [Modern Big Data Analysis with SQL Specialization](https://www.coursera.org/specializations/cloudera-big-data-analysis-sql) :

-The Specialization included 3 SQL courses (with IMPALA & HIVE SQL): the Course also provides a web interface (HUE) via a virtual machine that would enable  writing CLI & querying the system via HUE
+The Specialization included 3 SQL courses (with IMPALA & HIVE SQL): the Course also provides a web interface (HUE) via a virtual machine that would enable  writing CLI & querying the tables

 1- Foundations for Big Data Analysis with SQL